T30 Howitzer Motor Carriage: Service history

-The T30 HMC entered service in November 1942, seeing action for the first time in the North African Campaign.
+The T30 HMC entered combat service in November 1942 during the North African Campaign.
 In the 1st Armored Division, each armored regiment was issued twelve T30s.
 Of these, three were used in each regimental reconnaissance platoon, and three were used in each of the assault gun platoons in the three battalion headquarters companies.
 In addition, the 6th and 41st Armored Infantry Regiments were each issued with nine T30 HMCs, three of them being allocated to each assault gun platoon in the headquarters companies of the armored infantry battalions.

 Most infantry divisions in the North African Campaign deployed a "cannon company" equipped with six T30s and two 105 mm T19 HMCs.
 In one encounter in North Africa, the T30 was used in an attempt to destroy German tanks.
 Although the T30s fired several volleys, the German tanks were barely damaged by the low-velocity howitzer fire and the T30s were ordered to retreat under the cover of smoke to prevent losses.
 After several similar experiences, U.S. forces ceased the practice of employing self-propelled howitzers or mortars in direct combat with tanks.

 The T30 also served during the Allied invasion of Sicily in 1943, the war in Italy in 1944, and possibly in the Pacific.
 It was removed from infantry division use in March 1943, following changes in the organization of US infantry battalions, and was replaced by towed howitzers.
 The T30 was eventually replaced by the M8 HMC, which was based on the M5 Stuart light tank, and which began entering service around the same time as the T30.
 Only 312 T30 HMCs were delivered in their original configuration, as the last 188 were converted back into M3 Half-tracks before they were delivered.
 Later on, the U.S. leased several to French forces and some were used as late as the First Indochina War before the vehicle was retired from service in the 1950s.